stratokumulus/proxmox-openshift-setup/Readme.md

 - an HA Proxy, for ... proxying ... in high availability I guess ?

 ## How it works - the workflow

+(Below is the way it used to work when the playbook wasn't fully automated.
+It's still valuable to read, as it provides info on how the whole magic works.)

 The commands below assume you're a bit familiar with Unix and Kubernetes.
 Start by creating the VMs: